rachitkatyal04/MyTasks/README.md

 ---

-**Note:** This app is optimized for Expo Go and provides full functionality including system notifications without requiring a development build.
-The notification system has been carefully designed to work within Expo Go's limitations while providing a native-like experience.
+**Note:** This app showcases modern React Native development practices with Firebase integration, sophisticated UI design, and professional-grade user experience.
+The architecture is scalable and production-ready.